The first signs of ageing.

 One way to combat the loss of moisture in the skin and maintain the flexibility of the skin is to apply an occlusive moisturiser on top of your hyaluronic serum, or even better, skip the hyaluronic acid serum and opt for other long-term solutions such as a combination of lactic acid, retinol and vitamin C topical skincare.

-Retinol: Has a significant role in reducing the signs of ageing and sun damage and increases hyaluronic acid synthesis in the skin.
+Retinol: It significantly reduces the signs of ageing and sun damage and increases hyaluronic acid synthesis in the skin.
 Add this to the already established activity of increased collagen, elastin and cell proliferation, and retinol provides a multi-functional topical for skin ageing, photodamaged skin and a loss of facial volume.

-Lactic Acid: Well known for its exfoliating capabilities when used consistently will increase the activity of Glycosaminoglycans (GAGs) in the skin.
-Which means more hyaluronic acid in the skin.
+Lactic Acid: Well known for its exfoliating capabilities, when used consistently, it will increase the activity of Glycosaminoglycans (GAGs) in the skin, which means more hyaluronic acid.

-Vitamin C: Plays a crucial role in the health and longevity of the skin so topical retinol with vitamin C booster serums or cream, will support the cellular activities that produce hyaluronic acid.
+Vitamin C Plays a crucial role in the health and longevity of the skin, so topical retinol, with vitamin C booster serums or creams, will support the cellular activities that produce hyaluronic acid.

 2. Skin-boosting injectables.